lihaoyi/macropy/docs/experimental.rst

 .. warning::

-  Be aware that for what concerns MacroPy3, only :ref:`pattern` and :ref:`pinq` have received some love.
-If you like any of them please to not hesitate to contribute PRs or bug reports!
+   Be aware that for what concerns MacroPy3 :ref:`js` hadn't been updated due to the external dependency lacking compatibility with Python 3.

 .. toctree::
    :maxdepth: 2